 Salvador Dali has never ceased to fascinate us, and today, many years after his death, his name still resonates just as strongly as it did in his heyday.
-Salvador Dali, a leading figure in Surrealism, impressed people with his playfulness, unusual appearance and eccentric manners.
+Salvador Dali, a leading figure in Surrealism, alongside the likes of Magritte, who impressed people with his eccentricity, unusual appearance and uncommon manners.
 He is mostly remembered for his artworks, and rightly so, but there are a few things that you should know about this genius!

 1) He was a jack of all trades

 A real Renaissance man, Dali took an interest in cinema.
 This curiosity led him to make several films such as “An Andalusian Dog” and “The Golden Age”.
 He also designed the set for Alfred Hitchcock’s “Spellbound”.
 Furthermore, he dabbled in architecture, notably the spectacular Dali Theatre-Museum in Spain where Dali is now buried.
 He even participated in the world of fashion, creating a hat in the shape of a shoe, a pink belt with lips for the buckle and a white dress covered with a lobster print.
 And that’s not all!
 He also collaborated with some of the most iconic photographers of his time such as Man Ray and Phillippe Halsman.

 2) He worked with Walt Disney

 Dali greatly admired Walt Disney, who he called the “great American Surrealist”.
 In 1946, a mutual admiration led to a cartoon called “Destino” which was finally completed and released in 2003.
 The film featured a score by Mexican composer Armando Dominguez and runs for a total of 6 minutes.